mmichellesvv/Anylang-Excel-Translation-Tool/README.md

 Finding the right tool to translate files with numerical data can be surprisingly tricky.
 Often, built-in Excel features, macros, or online resources don’t quite cut it, especially when translating specific language pairs.

-I ran into this problem myself while trying to translate files from Russian to Ukrainian for business documentation.
+One day I ran into this problem while trying to translate files from Russian to Ukrainian for business documentation.
 Existing tools just weren't up to the task.
-So, I created a custom tool to handle this specific translation need, making it easier to convert data files accurately and meet business requirements.
+So, that's how appeared idea of creating a custom tool to handle this specific translation need, making it easier to convert data files accurately and meet business requirements.

 ---